fraterrisus/walkthroughs/aethus/items.md

 *Where:* Omicron, in one of the half-sunken cargo containers in the lava-filled hallway.

-Stick this in the Climber (try clicking on the console on the outer edge, rather than the center) and its cargo capacity is greatly increased (**FIXME**)
+Stick this in the [Climber](#crater-climber) (try clicking on the console on the outer edge, rather than the center) and its cargo capacity is increased to 400kg.

 {% endaethusitem %}
 {% aethusitem 'Crafting Bench' %}